Etika: Channel terminations (2018–2019)

 During the last months of his life, Amofah publicly demonstrated erratic behavior and signs of mental distress, which drew media attention while concerning both his fans and the YouTube community.
 On October 23, 2018, Amofah was temporarily suspended from Twitter for using the word nigga in a tweet.
 He responded to the suspension by uploading a video of himself frequently saying the word and defending himself for using it.
 During the video, Amofah asserted that the word had been embraced among black people and should no longer be considered a racial slur.
 Amofah also mentioned rappers Travis Scott and Drake, who use the word in their songs.
 Two days later, Amofah uploaded pornography to EWNetwork, which violated YouTube's policies and consequently led to the channel's termination.
-Following the termination of the channel, Amofah posted cryptic messages to social media, including the statement "it's my turn to die", coupled with a screenshot of his terminated account.
-Several of his followers felt that the messages and posts were suicidal, which quickly generated panic among his fanbase.
+Following the termination, Amofah posted cryptic messages to social media, including the statement "it's my turn to die", coupled with a screenshot of his terminated account.
+Several followers felt that the messages and posts were suicidal, which quickly generated panic among his fanbase.
 Inactive for three days after the incident, Amofah checked into a mental hospital where he claimed he was examined by doctors and given anxiety medication.
 He later apologized on his subreddit r/EtikaRedditNetwork.
 Amofah also cited issues with YouTube's rules as one of the main factors for shutting down his channel, claiming on Twitter that he purposefully deleted the account "as a form of protesting against edgy content demonetization and PC policy".
 Soon after the incident, Amofah was banned from Twitch for using the word faggot during a stream; he had read a conversation between him and a streamer which contained the word.

 After the termination of his first YouTube account, Amofah created a new channel in October 2018 called "EtikaFRFX", which he explained would comprise more sincere content where "he would be more himself".
 Although Amofah's new channel initially grew in popularity, the channel was terminated in April 2019 after Amofah again posted pornographic material.
 Following said termination, Amofah posted several tweets related to suicide, the first one stating "Savonarola!
 I'm going to kill myself!
 You lot certainly have already.
 Shame on you all, silly humans".
 He then tweeted he would kill himself by shooting himself in the head.
-This tweet subsequently led to his detainment and hospitalization.
+This tweet led to his detainment and hospitalization.
 Christine "Alice Pika" Cardona, who had dated Amofah from 2011 to 2017, confirmed that she was with him when he was taken to the hospital.
 Days later, Amofah posted a photoshopped picture of himself holding a gun, which Cardona later confirmed was fake.
 After his detainment, Amofah tweeted an apology on April 25, explaining his behavior as dark shock humor.